 After my mother, a great crafter, died, my sister and I packed up all her craft supplies and gave them to the local Girl Scout headquarters.
 They were very happy to get them for their crafts programs.
 You might try them.

 Preschools and day care centers can use yarn for arts and crafts time.
 This time of year maybe Vacation Bible Schools.

 Don't hesitate to give your yarn to Goodwill, the Salvation Army, or any charity to which you'd give clothes and household goods.
 I've noticed that yarn sells very quickly at my local thrift store.
 The profits from the sale are going to charity and hopefully the yarn is being sold to someone who couldn't afford it otherwise.

 If there is an adult day care in your city or town you can donate yarn and other craft supplies to them.
 They too like to do crafts.
-A group from adult day care shop where I work and quite often they have something they made (purse, shirt decorations, badges).
-The caregivers tell me they make lots of things and donations are welcomed.

 I worked at an elementary school for many years and I know the art lady appreciated donations of yarn.
 We also had a teacher who started a knitting/crochet club and she needed supplies.
 I know my local senior center also has a club that would take the donations.
 Many of the charities that make hats for preemies or for soldiers would take it.
 AND many of the homeless shelters or the safe houses for abused women also appreciate this kind of thing.

 Many high schools nowadays have what's called a 'knit in' program, where students knit and donate squares that are then sewn into blankets, and given out to refugees, the homeless, etc. Any school with this program would love a donation of wool.